 Eat healthy foods containing plant-based proteins and calcium.
 Foods like salmon and avocado are good sources of omega-3 fatty acids, which benefit the spine.

-And of course, be mindful of your posture.
-If you’re not sure if your posture is problematic, but you’re experiencing any of the health conditions listed above, contact a spine and neck specialist at MOSH.
-Your doctor will asses your spine and posture habits and provide personalized recommendations to improve your overall health.
-Until then, sit up straight.
+Be mindful of your posture.
+If you’re experiencing pain from poor posture that’s disrupting your active lifestyle, contact a spine and neck specialist at MOSH.
+Your doctor will assess your spine and posture habits and provide personalized recommendations to improve your overall health.